pramindanata/ai-code-generator/README.md

 ## Todo

 - [ ] Stream the AI's responses when creating the web project in real-time instead of waiting for the full response.
 User need to know the progress of the project creation.
+- [ ] Create new project IDs in a session.
+Current implementation only create and use a single project ID in a session, which is not ideal for multiple requests.

 ## Setup